Bawdeswell: History

-Conservation area

 The centre of the village has been preserved by the creation of a conservation area in 1975.
-Breckland District has some 50 Conservation areas in 45 of its 112 parishes.

 All Saints' Church

 There has been a parish church on this site since circa 1100, but there are no records before 1313 when the current list of some 58 rectors begins.
 All Saints is believed to be the only Norfolk village church destroyed in World War II, having been hit by an RAF Mosquito bomber from 608 Squadron at RAF Downham Market that crashed in the village in November 1944.
-Sadly, both the crew perished, and there is a memorial plaque in the church made from aircraft parts by John Ames (PCC Secretary 1972–1980 and Churchwarden 1980–1994).
+Both crew members were killed and there is a memorial plaque in the church made from aircraft parts by John Ames (PCC Secretary 1972–1980 and Churchwarden 1980–1994).

-The Church was replaced with one of Neo-Georgian design by architect J Fletcher Watson.
+The church was replaced with one of Neo-Georgian design by architect J Fletcher Watson.

-Bawdeswell is one of 13 parishes in the Heart of Norfolk benefice. which includes Billingford, Bintree, Foulsham, Foxley, Guestwick, Guist, North Elmham, Stibbard, Themelthorpe, Twyford, Wood Norton and Worthing.
-The parish finances are ably supported by 'The Friends of Bawdeswell Church', who with various fund raising events and appeals, contribute towards the maintenance of the church fabric and the cost of heating and insuring it.
+Bawdeswell is one of thirteen parishes in the Heart of Norfolk benefice. which includes Billingford, Bintree, Foulsham, Foxley, Guestwick, Guist, North Elmham, Stibbard, Themelthorpe, Twyford, Wood Norton and Worthing.
+The parish finances are ably supported by "The Friends of Bawdeswell Church", who with various fund raising events and appeals, contribute towards the maintenance of the church fabric and the cost of heating and insuring it.

-Mosquito Crash of 1944
+Mosquito crash of 1944

-At 20:45 on 6 November 1944, Mosquito KB-364 of No. 608 Squadron RAF crashed in the village tearing down electricity cables on Reepham Road and setting All Saints' Church alight and inflicting significant damage on Barwick House and Chaucer House opposite.
+At 20:45 on 6 November 1944, Mosquito KB-364 of No. 608 Squadron RAF crashed in the village, tearing down electricity cables on Reepham Road and setting All Saints' Church alight and inflicting significant damage on Barwick House and Chaucer House opposite.
 Firefighters from the Dereham Fire Brigade and the American contingent at RAF Attlebridge eventually brought the blaze under control after four hours.
-It is believed that the Mosquito 'iced up' on the return from a diversionary air-raid on Gelsenkirchen whilst attempting to return to RAF Downham Market.
-Both crew members were killed in the crash and are commemorated by a plaque in the new Bawdeswell Church.
-The two pilots are listed as:
+It is believed that the Mosquito "iced up" on the return from a diversionary air raid on Gelsenkirchen whilst attempting to return to RAF Downham Market.
+Both crew members were killed in the crash and are commemorated by a plaque in the new Bawdeswell church.